LoginRadius/ps-softlist/Contributing.md

 ## Getting Started

-- Fork the repository on GitHub
+- Fork the repository on GitHub.
-- If you find any bug in the existing code, please create a pull request as mentioned in Contribution Flow
+- If you find any bug in the existing code, please create a pull request as mentioned in Contribution Flow.

 ## Reporting A new Update